-Scholarship Regulations of the University of Economics, Prague of 11th April, 2014
+Scholarship Regulations of the Prague University of Economics and Business of 11th April, 2014

-(1) The Scholarship Regulations of the University of Economics, Prague (hereafter: “Scholarship Regulations”) are issued in accordance with § 17 section (1) sub-section (g) of the Act no. 111/1998 Coll., relating to universities, and the changes and amendments to other relevant acts (the Universities Act), as amended, (hereafter: the “Act”); as an internal regulation of the University of Economics, Prague (hereafter: the VSE).
+(1) The Scholarship Regulations of the Prague University of Economics and Business (hereafter: “Scholarship Regulations”) are issued in accordance with § 17 section (1) sub-section (g) of the Act no. 111/1998 Coll., relating to universities, and the changes and amendments to other relevant acts (the Universities Act), as amended, (hereafter: the “Act”); as an internal regulation of the Prague University of Economics and Business (hereafter: the VSE).
 The said regulations contain the rules governing the awarding of scholarships to students who are on the degree programs which are taught at the VSE and its faculties.

 (2) Scholarships covered by this Scholarships Regulations shall be paid from the VSE’s Scholarship Fund, which was created pursuant to § 58, section (7), of the Act; as well as from grants and contributions from the state budget.